2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 - Typical size: 80–120 square feet (usually 8x10 or 10x12)

-- Layout: Galley style, separated from dining room
+- Layout: Galley style, separated from dining room by load-bearing wall

 - Original features: Built-in hutch, pantry closet, breakfast nook

-- Plumbing location: Against back wall, rarely moveable
+- Plumbing location: Against back wall, rarely moveable without significant cost

-- Electrical: Often still knob-and-tube or early Romex
+- Electrical: Often still knob-and-tube or early Romex — must be replaced

 Structural Considerations Unique to Bungalows

-- Load-bearing wall: Usually between kitchen and dining room
+- Load-bearing wall: Almost always between kitchen and dining room — beam required to open ($8,000–$15,000)

-- Balloon framing: Common in pre-1930 bungalows
+- Balloon framing: Common in pre-1930 bungalows, requires fire-stopping during renovation

-- Basement stairs: Often accessed through kitchen
+- Basement stairs: Often accessed through kitchen, limiting layout options

-- Radiator placement: Usually under window, hard to move
+- Radiator placement: Usually under window, costly to relocate ($1,500–$3,000)

-- 9-foot ceilings: Allow for varied cabinet heights
+- 9-foot ceilings: Allow for varied cabinet heights — a design advantage

-- Chimney location: May limit layout options
+- Chimney location: May limit layout options on interior walls

-- Foundation: Limestone or brick, settling issues common
+- Foundation: Limestone or brick, settling issues common — budget for floor leveling

 Popular Bungalow Kitchen Layout Transformations